Darren Beattie: Biography

 Beattie joined the United States Department of State under the second Trump administration in January 2025.
 On February 4, 2025, he was appointed acting Under Secretary of State for Public Diplomacy and Public Affairs.
 On March 11, Beattie issued a document among the Counter Foreign Information Manipulation and Interference Hub staff that requested staff emails and other records with or about a host of individuals and organizations that track or write about foreign disinformation, or have criticized Trump and his allies.
 It also requested all staff communications that have mentioned Trump or people connected to him such as Alex Jones, Glenn Greenwald, and Robert F. Kennedy Jr., as well as mentions of a list of keywords, including "Pepe the Frog", "incel", "QAnon", "Black Lives Matter", "great replacement theory", "far-right", and "infodemic".
 Beattie told State Department officials that his goal was a release of internal State Department documents similar to the Twitter Files "to rebuild trust with the American public".

-In April 2025, the Trump administration shut down its Counter Foreign Information Manipulation and Interference office (R/FIMI), with Secretary of State Marco Rubio telling the media that Beattie had spearheaded the shutdown, which had aimed to tackle foreign disinformation, including from China, Iran, and Russia.
+In April 2025, the Trump administration shut down its Counter Foreign Information Manipulation and Interference office (R/FIMI), which had aimed to tackle foreign disinformation, including from China, Iran, and Russia.
+Secretary of State Marco Rubio told the media that Beattie had spearheaded the shutdown.

 In July 2025, Beattie was appointed acting president of the United States Institute of Peace.
+In November of that year he was named as a senior advisor in the Department of State's Bureau of Western Hemisphere Affairs.

+On February 2026, Beattie was named to a senior role concerning US-Brazil relations.
+Beattie is a critic of Brazil's government.
+In mid-March he requested and received a visa to travel to Brazil to attend a forum on critical minerals.
+His visa was revoked after he also requested a meeting with Jair Bolsonaro, the Brazilian ex-president imprisoned for an attempted coup.
+Brazilian President Lula da Silva said Beattie's visa could be reinstated if Brazil's health minister's US visa was also reinstated.